LearnDash vs WP Courseware: Which is the Best WordPress LMS Plugin?

 - Payment with PayPal or Stripe

-- Integrations with a variety of membership and marketing plugins
+- Integrations with a variety of marketing plugins

-The first step in the WP Courseware review part of my research was to sign up for one of their plans.
-Signing up is a simple process.
-All they require is payment and a few basic details, like your email address, to create an account with.
+The first step in the WP Courseware review part of my research was to sign up for one of its plans.
+This is a simple process — all they require is payment and a few basic details, such as your email address, to create an account.

 When the payment is processed, you’ll be directed to a payment information page where you can view the details of your invoice.
-Scroll to the bottom of this page for a download link.
-This will give you the plugin as a .ZIP folder.
+Scroll to the bottom of this page for a download link, which will give you the plugin as a .ZIP folder.

-The plugin will automatically be unpacked.
-Once the process is complete, you will be asked to activate WP Courseware.
-Click “Activate” to be returned to the Plugins area of WordPress.
+The plugin will automatically be unpacked, and, once the process is complete, you’ll be asked to activate WP Courseware.
+Click ‘Activate’ to be returned to the Plugins area of WordPress.

-From here, go to the “Settings” area of WP Courseware and navigate to the “License” tab.
-You’ll see an area to enter your API Key into.
+From here, go to the ‘Settings’ area of WP Courseware and navigate to the ‘License’ tab, where you’ll see an area to enter your API Key.
 You can find this key on your payment details page or in the copy of the receipt emailed to you upon completion of your purchase.

 You can also connect WP Courseware to a payment gateway while you’re in the Settings area.
-Navigate to the “Checkout” tab to reach an area where you can modify a variety of settings related to the payment process.
-Click the “Payment Gateways” link.
+Navigate to the ‘Checkout’ tab to reach an area where you can modify a variety of settings related to the payment process, and click the ‘Payment Gateways’ link.

 This will take you to a page where you can select the payment processor you want to use.
 WP Courseware has built-in compatibility with PayPal and Stripe.